-There are several versions available when it comes to The Dog’s Bed – you want to skip the faux fur version if you have a chewer (faux fur is too tempting).
-The nylon cover is the best option if your dog likes to nibble – the design holds out against dog teeth.
-There are a variety of colors available, even in the nylon.
+There are several versions available when it comes to The Dog’s Bed.
+You want to skip the faux fur version if you have a chewer (faux fur is too tempting).
+The nylon cover is the best option if your dog likes to nibble.
+The design holds out against dog teeth.
+There are a variety of colors available, even in nylon.
 The cover slides over a solid 4 inches of support foam topped with 2 inches of memory foam.
 (Yes, an option for dogs with arthritis!)
 You get a waterproof liner to protect the mattress, too.

 So what are the downsides?
 The covers aren’t as durable as people hoped, and while you can order replacements, they’re expensive.
 The nylon cover is washable, but it needs to air-dry so the nylon won’t melt.
 People also had difficulty getting the covers on and off the mattress.

 If you’ve had your fill of stuffing blizzards, Hero Dog has your solution.
 The cover IS a soft fleece, but the lack of stuffing makes it difficult for dogs to bite or chew.
 Fur doesn’t stick to this cover’s surface (always a bonus).
 The entire bed can get thrown into the wash over and over again with no loss of shape.
 Thick cotton eases pressure points for your dog, keeping them comfortable.
 There’s also a non-skid bottom for safety.